bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

-The Seagate Central version of the boot loader (u-boot) has a feature where it automatically reverts to the previous version of firmware if it finds it is unable to bootup the system after 4 consecutive attempts.
+The Seagate Central version of the boot loader (u-boot) has a feature where it automatically reverts to the previous version of firmware if it finds it is unable to successfully bootup the system after 4 consecutive attempts.
 This normally overcomes any kind of cataclysmic software induced failure.

 In the absolute worst case where a Seagate Central were rendered totally inoperable there is always the option of physically opening the Seagate